spriteCloud/faraday_json/README.md

 [![Build Status](https://travis-ci.org/spriteCloud/faraday_json.svg)](https://travis-ci.org/spriteCloud/faraday_json)

-The default JSON middleware from lostisland/faraday_middleware is not character encoding aware; see lostisland/faraday_middleware#113
+The default JSON middleware from lostisland/faraday_middleware is not character encoding aware.
 This is problematic because by default, Ruby performs I/O based on locale settings.
 If your locale specifies one character encoding, but the request or response body is encoded in another, you will end up with a Ruby string that pretends to be one encoding, but cannot correctly be interpreted as